 - Paying someone hourly every week to work around platform limits instead of building what you actually need.

 A scoped marketing site is not a web app.
 Login areas, dashboards, or multi-role products usually start with a Discovery Roadmap, not a brochure-style package.
 Built with an AI tool and stuck before go-live?
-That is a different problem; see Your AI built website won't go live.
+That is AI Software Go-Live territory; start with Your AI built website won't go live.

 Four questions, one answer